teuton-software/teuton/docs/config_file.md

 ## Reserved params

-It is posible to add all the parameters you need into your configuration file, but some parameter names are reserved.
+It is posible to add all the parameters you need into your configuration file, but some parameter names has special meaning.
 Reserved parameter names begin with prefix `tt_`.

 | Param name        | Section | Required | Descripction |
 | ----------------- | ------- | -------- | ------------ |